 Are you outgoing and energetic?
 Are you a good listener and problem-solver?
 Can you multi-task and think on your feet?
 If you exhibit these qualities, customer service may be right for you.
 As a customer service representative, you'll help answer customers' products and billing-related questions, take reservations, supply technical support and other services over the phone or via internet chat.
 And if you're bilingual, even more opportunities will be available to you.
 For a detailed breakdown of the job, click here.

-They're several companies that offer customer service jobs for people with disabilities including Convergys, Arise Virtual Solutions, LiveOps, and government-sponsored MyEmploymentOptions, and NTI (National Telecommuting Institute — check out my review HERE).
+There are several companies that offer customer service jobs for people with disabilities including Convergys, Arise Virtual Solutions, LiveOps, and government-sponsored MyEmploymentOptions, and NTI (National Telecommuting Institute — check out my review HERE).

 3. Medical Transcriber